triggerdotdev/fetch-hero/README.md

 });
 ```

-You can also pass any connection string to `httpCache.store` that [Keyv](https://github.com/jaredwray/keyv).
+You can also pass any connection string to `cache.store` that [Keyv](https://github.com/jaredwray/keyv).

 ```bash
 $ npm install --save @keyv/redis